lablett/olio-clone/README.md

 	* End to end tests.
 	* Proper styling of components following actual designs.
 	* Implementation of a global stylesheet and the use of additional media queries for a more responsive user experience.
+	* Proper implementation of global loading and error states.